Warlords of Atlantis: Plot

 Greg and the Texas Rose crew make friends with Briggs, the captain of the long missing Mary Celeste.
 Briggs is the unofficial leader of the human slaves the Atlanteans' have captured, including his daughter, Delphine.
 Briggs informs them they will be given gills, thus will never be able to return to the oxygen-rich surface.
 They will then help protect Atlantis from the constant attacks of creatures known as Zaargs.
 A sudden Zaarg attack claims the life of Briggs, so Delphine helps Greg and the crew escape.
 Delphine shows the men a tunnel that will lead them into Atraxon's palace, where they can rescue Charles.

 Charles is enjoying his status amongst the Atlanteans, and is intrigued when they show him the "utopia" they aim to create on Earth.
 When the others reach him, he refuses to leave.
-Greg deals Charles a knock-out blow and they carry him away from the mind powers of the Atlanteans.
+Greg knocks him out and they carry him away from the influence of the mind powers of the Atlanteans.
 Regaining consciousness, Charles's head has cleared and he chooses to escape with Greg and the others.

 The group retrace the route back.
 When they reach the swamp, the Mogdaan kills Jacko, but the others escape.
 When they reach the diving bell, Admir and the Guardians are waiting.
-Using telekinesis, Admir causes the sea water to erupt violently so as to scare the group, but they group continue through.
+Using telekinesis, Admir causes the sea water to erupt violently to scare the group, but they group continue onwards.
 Delphine, whose gills mean she can never leave Atlantis, covers their escape.

 The group reach the diving bell, escaping to the surface.
-Return to Texas Rose, they are met by Sandy.
+Returning to the Texas Rose, they are met by Sandy.
 Holding Fenn and Grogan at gun point, Sandy tells Greg, Charles and Daniels about the mutiny and the shooting.
 Daniels convinces Sandy to hand over the pistols, but then turns the tables, revealing that it was he who shot the Professor, who had refused his offer to make a profit out of their discovery.
 Fenn and Grogan lock them up with the Professor, but as they ponder their next move, the Sentinel attacks and destroys the ship.
-Daniels is crushed by the statue, while everyone else escapes by life boat.
+Daniels is crushed by the statue, while everyone else escapes in the life boat.